-Nantucket Elementary School is committed to student success.
+Nantucket Intermediate School is committed to student success.
 We believe that a student's academic success is based on consistent hard work throughout the school year.
-We encourage students to strengthen their skills and self -discipline.
+We encourage students to strengthen their skills and self-discipline.
 We believe that these factors need to be in place for a student's success:

-The educator should help the student:
+The educator should ensure the student:

-- feel safe and comfortable, - be clear on what the teacher expects and how to meet those expectations - provide support and extra help when needed.
+- feels safe, comfortable and respected - is clear about what the teacher expects and how to meet those expectations - is provided support, extra help, and challenge when needed